Selecting Your First Musical Instrument|Electric Guitar

 Has a raised body top and is jointed at an angle to the neck preparation, resulting in a wider distance between the body and the strings.

-Flat Top.
+Flat Top:

-Flat tops have a flat body top, and the body and neck are jointed straight, so the distance between the body and strings is narrower.
+Flat tops have a flat body top, and the body and neck are jointed straight, so the distance between the body and the strings is narrower.

 Select by Sound

-Humbucker: Humbucker
+Humbucker:

 Fat, powerful, and easy to distort.
 Low noise.

-Single Coil
+Single coil:

 Bright and light sound.
 Easy to touch and responsive.